 Who Decides the Visitation Arrangement?

-In the absence of a legally binding parenting agreement detailing each parents visitation time with the child following the divorce or custody case, it’s a mistake to believe that the parent with physical custody over the child typically determines what reasonable visitation for the non-custodial parent is.
-Generally speaking, in the absence of an agreement or Court order in Texas one parent will have custody of the child pursuant to a Standard Possession Order.
+In the absence of a legally binding parenting agreement detailing each parent's visitation time with the child following the divorce or custody case, it’s a mistake to believe that the parent with physical custody over the child typically determines what reasonable visitation for the non-custodial parent is.
+Generally speaking, in the absence of an agreement or court order in Texas, one parent will have custody of the child pursuant to a Standard Possession Order.

-Why Hire an Attorney?
+Why Hire a Visitation Attorney?

 Certain aspects of a conservatorship case can be extremely divisive and emotional, and this is especially true when it comes to custody rights of a child or children.

-When you hire an attorney, you’re not only protecting your own rights to visit your child, but you’re also protecting your child’s right to be visited by their parents.
-When you choose the attorneys of Diggs & Sadler, you even have the option of hiring a personal attorney to fight for your rights, or a mediator to help you and the child’s other parent come to an amicable compromise.
+When you hire an attorney, you're not only protecting your own rights to visit your child, but you're also protecting your child's right to be visited by their parents.
+When you choose the attorneys of Diggs & Sadler, you even have the option of hiring a personal attorney to fight for your rights or a mediator to help you and the child’s other parent come to an amicable compromise.

 Parenting Plans vs. The Texas Standard Possession Order